ckan/ckan/doc/python-coding-standards.rst

    types of exception the function may raise, so they know what exceptions they need to catch if they're going to call the function.
-Developers shouldn't have to read the source of all the functions that a function calls (and the functions they call...) to find out what exceptions she needs to catch to call a function without crashing.
+Developers shouldn't have to read the source of all the functions that a function calls (and the functions they call...) to find out what exceptions they needs to catch to call a function without crashing.

 .. todo::